kane-armstrong/rest-api-from-sql/README.md

 Maybes:

   * Support generating an alternative API - CQRS/Mediator/ProjectTo
-  * Implement support for other database engines (sort of already there as the schema exploration is behind an interface and pluggable via builder - but makes liberal use of schema names, not all engines treat schema the same way MSSQL does)
+  * Implement support for other database engines
   * Desktop UI for flexibility in what to generate and configuration
-  * Use Roslyn instead of templates
+  * Use Roslyn instead of string templates
+  * Nicer looking generated code
+  * More than just REST (probably not graphql, but maybe grpc - code first? grpc first? both?)